 What is Clothed in Hope?

 Clothed in Hope is a nonprofit organization focused on women's empowerment through sewing and entrepreneurship.

 Where is Clothed in Hope based?

 Our main skills-training program operates out of CiH's Chikondi Community Center in the Ng'ombe Compound in Lusaka, Zambia.
-We also have training sites in Kaunda Square Compound in Lusaka, Zambia, and in Muchochoma Village in Chongwe, Zambia.
+We also have training sites in Kaunda Square Compound in Lusaka, Zambia, near Chelstone in Lusaka, Zambia, and in Muchochoma Village in Chongwe, Zambia.
 Our Stateside office is in Cary, North Carolina.